andresbecker/master_thesis/README.md

 * [TensorFlow 2.5](https://www.tensorflow.org/tutorials/quickstart/beginner)

 **Important** <br>
 There is a bug in the TensorFlow function `tf.image.central_crop` that does not allow to take a tensor as input for the argument `central_fraction`, which is needed for this work.
 This bug was fixed since the TensorFlow version 2.5.
-Therefore, you can either use TF 2.5 or replace manually the library `image_ops_impl.py` in your local machine by [this](https://raw.githubusercontent.com/tensorflow/tensorflow/b7a7f8d178254d1361d34dfc40a58b8dce48b9d7/tensorflow/python/ops/image_ops_impl.py).
+Therefore, you can either use TF 2.5 or replace manually the library `image_ops_impl.py` in your local machine by [this](https://raw.githubusercontent.com/tensorflow/tensorflow/b7a7f8d178254d1361d34dfc40a58b8dce48b9d7/tensorflow/python/ops/image_ops_impl.py). <br>
 Reference: https://github.com/tensorflow/tensorflow/pull/45613/files.